openzipkin/brave/instrumentation/kafka-streams/README.md

 Be aware that operations that require `builder.transformer(...)` will cause re-partitioning when grouping or joining downstream ([Kafka docs](https://kafka.apache.org/documentation/streams/developer-guide/dsl-api.html#applying-processors-and-transformers-processor-api-integration)).

+### Why not to trace _every_ Kafka Streams operation?

+When starting to design this instrumentation, “trace everything” was the first idea:
+When a message enters the Kafka Streams topology starts a new `poll` span, and every operation (e.g. `map`, `filter`, `join`, etc.) is chained as an additional child span.

+Kafka Streams materializes its topology _internally_ based on DSL operation.
+Therefore, is not possible to hook into the topology creation process to instrument each operation.
+Even though this could be desirable, it would require, first, to add new "doors" on the Kafka Streams side to manipulate or intercept data around each operation --which will be hard to sale--; and, if available, it would potentially expose excessive details as **all** operations would be traced, making traces harder to grok--and would probably create the need to support functionality to **not** trace each operation, and changing your code anyhow.

+Given the current scenario, `KafkaStreamsTracing` is equipped with a set of common DSL operation wrappers that enable tracing.
+Consider that this will require changes on your code, as the examples above.

 ## Notes

 * This tracer is only compatible with Kafka Streams versions including headers support ( > 2.0.0).